 We endeavour to support a range of projects across the whole of Scotland.
-We will prioritise applications that tackle inequality by proposing projects that will develop the sector for the benefit of children and young people in these groups:
+We will prioritise applications that propose specific actions and partnerships to tackle inequality by engaging children and young people who do not currently take part in music making and are:

 - Those living in poverty or residing in areas of social and economic deprivation.
-For more information on the Scottish Index of Multiple Deprivation (SIMD) please visit the Scottish Government website. - Are experiencing or at risk of experiencing harm and neglect. - Are looked after (as defined by the Children (Scotland) Act 1995) and/or care leavers (as defined by the Children and Young People (Scotland) Act 2014).
-For more information please visit the Scottish Government website. - Are in the early years (0-5) of their life. - Are from Black and/or Minority Ethnic backgrounds. - Have a disability and/or additional support needs. - Are at risk of offending or have previously offended. - Are young carers (as defined by the Carers (Scotland) Act 2016) and/or young parents.
-For more information please visit the Scottish Government website. - Are experiencing or at risk of homelessness, or who have been homeless. - Are experiencing mental ill health.
+For more information on the Scottish Index of Multiple Deprivation (SIMD) please visit the Scottish Government website. - Are experiencing or at risk of experiencing harm and neglect. - Are looked after (as defined by the Children (Scotland) Act 1995) and care leavers (as defined by the Children and Young People (Scotland) Act 2014).
+For more information, please visit the Scottish Government website. - Are in the early years (0-5) of their life. - Are from Black and/or Minority Ethnic backgrounds. - Have a disability and/or additional support needs. - Are at risk of offending or have previously offended. - Are young carers (as defined by the Carers (Scotland) Act 2016) and/or young parents.
+For more information, please visit the Scottish Government website. - Are experiencing or at risk of homelessness, or who have been homeless. - Are experiencing mental ill health.